tknuth/arcade-examples/README.md

-# PyGame Examples
+# Arcade Examples

-Examples for PyGame.
+Examples for Arcade.